BruceRMack/onenote-to-obsidian-md-path-fix/README.md

 Problems fixed
 1) Remove the widths next to imported images(eg {width="7.28125in" height="5.302083333333333in"})
 2) Fix URLs to media in a subfolder.
-The default stores the full file path in the note, which is not very portable
+The default stores the full file path in the note, which is not portable Sample before change: c:\temp\notes\BOOK1\SHEET1/media/pic1.jpg is changed to media/pic1.jpg